Our Services

 Helpful Resources

-Breast sagging is very common and mainly results from aging, pregnancy-related stretching, weight fluctuations, genetics, larger breast size, and smoking; exercise cannot reverse true ptosis, and a breast lift is the only proven way to significantly raise and reshape breasts.
+Breast sagging (ptosis) is very common and is mainly caused by aging, pregnancy-related stretching of skin and ligaments, weight fluctuations, genetics, larger breast size, and smoking.
+While supportive bras, posture work, chest-strengthening exercises, and skin care can improve appearance modestly, they cannot reverse true sagging — a breast lift remains the only proven way to significantly raise and reshape the breasts.

 If you're concerned about drooping and wondering what's normal, what's treatable, and whether a breast lift is right for you, here's what medical experts want you to know.